gsdlab/vpdev/README.md

 Virtual Platform Development Tool
 ---------------------------------

-The tool `vpdev` is intended to assist with the typical activities performed during the development with a virtual platform.
+The tool `vpdev` is intended to assist with the typical activities performed during feature-oriented development and with a virtual platform.
 `vpdev` is a background process (a web server) that you run locally on a development machine, one instance per project.

 The virtual platform depends on a notion of a *feature* and various kinds of *meta-data* about the *project*, the features, and the *assets* of the project.